Warnings and Recalls—Which Pet Foods Are Safe For Our Pets?

 Between food recalls and constant changes in the understanding of pet food nutrition, like the recent finds that grain-free diets are not heart-healthy, it can be difficult to choose the right diet for your pet.
 It can also be frustrating to understand the nutrition labels of pet foods, to know how the ingredients have been processed, or why they’re nutritious.
-Then we have society telling us we ourselves should be eating organic, non-gmo, non-processed whole foods and fresh ingredients.
-As loving pet parents, we may extend our attitudes about what is healthy to our pets.
+Then we have society telling us we should be eating organic, non-GMO, non-processed whole foods and fresh ingredients.
+As loving pet parents, we may extend our attitudes about what is healthy for our pets.
 Because of this, many pet parents are turning to raw food or homemade diets.

 We’ve always cautioned away from recommending raw or homemade diets for pets, for many reasons.
 Raw diets carry the risk of bacteria, as pet foods and treats that include raw meat, organs, or meaty bones have been found to include parasites such as Toxoplasma and tapeworms, as well as the bacteria E-coli, Listeria, and Salmonella.
 One puppy that was on a raw diet of rabbit came into our practice with bloody diarrhea.
 A stool sample found a parasite in the puppy that is only found in rabbits.
 Homemade diets can lack proper nutrition if not carefully researched.
 (Homemade diets are sometimes necessary, however, when the pet has a medical condition that keeps them from eating commercially prepared diets, or the pet truly won’t eat the desired diet.)

 We understand, though, that our clients want to know exactly what their pet is eating.
 So please understand that you can come to us for advice and we can help you make the best decision for the health and well-being of your pet.
 To help support you, we want to share some things you may want to think about before switching your pet’s diet.